 Duties of franchisee

-The duties can include the payment of fees to the franchisor and duties related to upholding the image of the franchisor and the goodwill associated with its brand.
+The franchisee’s duties will generally include the payment of fees to the franchisor and duties related to upholding the image of the franchisor and the goodwill associated with its brand.

 Fees (royalties, marketing fees, etc)

-Fees payable by the franchisee to the franchisor may be by way of royalties, marketing fees, professional development fees, etc.
+Fees payable by the franchisee to the franchisor may be by way of royalties, marketing fees, professional development fees, or otherwise.

 Quality check provisions